 2% to 4% occur in the stomach.

 2% to 3% occur in the pancreas.

 Carcinoid tumors rarely occur in the ovaries, testicles, and other organs.

 Because carcinoid tumors develop from neuroendocrine cells, they can make high levels of neuropeptides and amines, which are hormone-like substances.
-However, these substances may not be released in large enough amounts to cause symptoms, or the substances may be defective and not cause symptoms.
+These substances may not be released in large enough amounts to cause symptoms, or the substances may be defective and not cause symptoms.
 As a result, a carcinoid tumor can grow slowly for many years without causing symptoms.
 Although a carcinoid tumor is cancerous, it is often described as "cancer in slow motion."

 Types of lung carcinoid tumors

 There are 2 types of lung carcinoid tumors: typical and atypical.
 The difference is based on how a tumor processes and makes serotonin (5-HT).
 Serotonin is a neurotransmitter involved in behavior and depression.

 Typical.
 A typical lung carcinoid tumor produces high levels of serotonin and chromogranin-A, which can be measured in the blood.
 Typical lung carcinoid tumors also produce high levels of 5-HIAA, a product of serotonin breakdown, that can be measured in the urine.

 Atypical.
 People with an atypical lung carcinoid tumor have normal levels of serotonin and chromogranin-A in their blood and normal levels of 5-HIAA in their urine.
 However, high levels of serotonin and the amino acid 5-HTP can be found in the urine because atypical lung carcinoid tumors can make 5-HTP.